BX-Studio-Webflow/automatic-tabs/README.md

 Once the Pull Request is merged into `master`, a new Pull Request will automatically be opened by a changesets bot that bumps the package version and updates the `CHANGELOG.md` file.
 You'll have to manually merge this new PR to complete the workflow.

-If an `NPM_TOKEN` secret is included in the repository secrets, Changesets will automatically deploy the new package version to npm.
+You can set up Changesets to automatically deploy the new package version to npm.
 See [how to automatically deploy updates to npm](#how-to-automatically-deploy-updates-to-npm) for more info.

 #### How to enable Continuous Deployment with Changesets